arcana-network/docs.arcana/docs/howto/onboard-users/build-idm/steam-oauth.md

 # User Login with Steam OAuth

-In this guide, you will learn how to Steam OAuth and integrate the {{config.extra.arcana.sdk_name}} with a Web3 app that builds custom UI for authenticating users.
+In this guide, you will learn how to integrate the {{config.extra.arcana.sdk_name}} with a Web3 app that builds custom UI for authenticating users via Steam OAuth.
 After integrating with the {{config.extra.arcana.sdk_name}}, developers can allow authenticated users to sign blockchain transactions using the embedded, non-custodial {{config.extra.arcana.wallet_name}}.

 ## Prerequisites